wearerequired/traduttore/docs/installation.md

 ### Server

-Traduttore requires at least PHP 7.1, while the [Traduttore Registry](https://github.com/wearerequired/traduttore-registry) also supports PHP 7.0.
+Traduttore requires at least PHP 7.1.

 To download the latest code from your source code repositories, Traduttore requires Git to be installed on the server.
 For string extraction Traduttore requires [WP-CLI](https://wp-cli.org/) 2.0 or newer.
 [Learn more about the available CLI commands](cli.md).